 In addition to being able to kill bacteria, eucalyptus honey may also help your oral health by reducing inflammation.

-Inflammation in the gums can lead to gum disease, but eucalyptus honey may help to reduce this inflammation and promote healthy gums.
+Inflammation in the gums can lead to gum disease, but eucalyptus honey may help reduce this inflammation and promote healthy gums.

-9. May Benefit Skin Health
+9. Benefits Skin Health

 The antibacterial and anti-inflammatory properties of eucalyptus honey can help reduce inflammation and stop infections in the skin.

 This makes it a possible natural remedy for a number of skin conditions.

 A study found that eucalyptus honey was effective at reducing the size and severity of diabetic foot ulcers, which are slow-healing wounds that can be difficult to treat.

 Another study found that eucalyptus honey was able to improve the appearance of acne and reduce inflammation in the skin.

 Eucalyptus honey can be put on the skin to treat acne, eczema, psoriasis, and minor burns and cuts.